alexanderlebed/aiagentid.org/README.md

 Final Statement

-Agent.id is not about controlling AI.
+aiagentid.org is not about controlling AI.

 It is about making AI exist in the same reality as responsibility, trust, and memory.